postgrespro/mamonsu/documentation/tools.md

     ```shell
     mamonsu zabbix host create host_name hostgroup_id template_id mamonsu_address
     ```
-    where *host_name* is the name of the host, *hostgroup_id* and *template_id* are the unique IDs returned in the previous step, and *mamonsu_address* is the IP address of the system on which **mamonsu** runs.
+    where *host_name* is the name of the host, *hostgroup_id* and *template_id* are the unique IDs returned in the previous step, and *mamonsu_address* is the IP address of the system on which _mamonsu_ runs.

 Once your Zabbix host is configured, complete the setup of your monitoring system as explained in sections “[Installation](../README.md#installation)" and "[Configuration](../README.md#configuration)”.

 ## Exporting Metrics for Native Zabbix Agent
-Using **mamonsu**, you can convert system and PostgreSQL metrics definitions to the format supported by the native [Zabbix agent](https://www.zabbix.com/documentation/current/manual/concepts/agent).
+Using _mamonsu_, you can convert system and PostgreSQL metrics definitions to the format supported by the native [Zabbix agent](https://www.zabbix.com/documentation/current/manual/concepts/agent).

 This feature currently has the following limitations:

-- You cannot export metrics if you run **mamonsu** on Windows systems.
+- You cannot export metrics if you run _mamonsu_ on Windows systems.

-- Metrics definitions for pg_wait_sampling and CFS features available in Postgres Pro Enterprise are not converted.
+- Metrics definitions for pgpro_stats and CFS features available in PostgresPro are not converted.

-To collect metrics provided by **mamonsu** using the native Zabbix agent, do the following:
+To collect metrics provided by _mamonsu_ using the native Zabbix agent, do the following:

 1. Generate a configuration file that is compatible with the native Zabbix agent and place it under /etc/zabbix/zabbix_agent.d/.
 You can prepend the filename with the required path:
     ```shell